mohdayaan786/API_Gateway/readme.md

 By implementing an API Gateway as a **Middle-End**, we optimize request handling, improve performance, and ensure seamless integration between the client and backend services. 🚀

 ---

-Let me know if you need further modifications! 😊